kenstott/hasura-proxy-server/src/plugins/query-history-plugin/README.md

 # query-history-plugin

-This plugin does require any parameters.
+This plugin does not require any parameters.
 You can invoke it with @retain

 It would be interesting to add the result as a value for each query root object and make it a @defer field.
 That would be the cleanest way to do it.
 But support for @defer with Apollo Server is not quite there